muratk5n/thirdwave/en/README.md

 Representation is out of whack..
-Culture Codes matter more (which is Protestan for US), the judges are 'merican culturally, but to the extent their religion effects political choices, the balance is out of whack.
+Culture Codes matter more (which is Protestan for US), the judges are 'merican culturally, but to the extent their religion effects political choices, the balance is off.

 Gallup: "22% of the adult population [in US] identifies as Catholic, as opposed to the 67% Catholic representation on the [Supreme Court]"